Higher Education Research Data Collection (HERDC)

 Staff and students

-The guidelines from DIISR indicate that, In order for SOPHI (and thus USyd) to claim the publications of staff and students, they are to have their affiliation within or on the work being claimed.
+HERDC Guidelines stipulate that in order for the University to claim the publications of staff and students, they are required to have their affiliation or byline within or on the work being claimed.
 However, at present there is provision, where no such affiliation is indicated within or on the work, to sign a proforma stating that the work has been undertaken in their capacity as staff or student at the University of Sydney.
-Staff should be aware that this may change, and, wherever possible, include thir affiliation within or on their publications.
+However, researchers should be aware that this may change, and, wherever possible, include their affiliation/byline within or on their publications.

 Honoraries and Visitors

-Until recently, this was also the case for Honoraries and Visitors.
-However, the Research Office has now indicated that it will no longer accept a signed proforma from Honoraries or Visitors, and will only accept their publications where their affiliation is stated within or on the publication itself.
-We therefore ask that Honorary members of SOPHI and visitors, wherever possible, include thier University of Sydney affiliation within or on their research publications.
+Until recently, this was also the case for affiliates and visitors.
+However, HERDC Guidelines now indicate that signed proforma from affiliates and visitors, are no longer accepted.
+We can only accept their publications where their affiliation/byline is stated within or on the publication itself.